 - Dates: I used dates to naturally sweeten the carrot cake bites and bind all the ingredients together.
 Medjool dates work the best here because they are soft and juicy.
 They also have caramel undertones, which pair so well with the carrots.
 Yes, carrot caramel is actually a thing.

 - Pecans: I go back and forth between pecans and walnuts.
-Both pecans and walnuts have a wonderfully rich, nutty flavor, but pecans are sweet, while walnuts have a bitterness to them.
-What makes these nuts perfect for this recipe is their soft, almost buttery texture.
-If you're looking for a nut-free substitute, sunflower seeds will work the best.
+Both pecans and walnuts have a wonderfully rich, nutty flavor, but pecans are sweet, while walnuts have a slightly bitter aftertaste.
+The soft, almost buttery texture makes these nuts perfect for this recipe.
+If you’re looking for a nut-free substitute, sunflower seeds will work the best.

-- Spices: in my opinion, carrot cake bites are only good if they’re spiced.
-Cinnamon, nutmeg, cloves, and ginger are all warming and aromatic spices that are frequently used in carrot cakes, pumpkin pies, fall (Starbucks) lattes, etc. Make sure the spices are fresh because spices are what you’ll taste the most in these cake bites.
+- Spices: carrot cake bites are only good if theyโre spiced, in my opinion.
+Cinnamon, nutmeg, cloves, and ginger are all warming and aromatic spices frequently used in carrot cakes, pumpkin pies, fall (Starbucks) lattes, etc. Ensure the spices are fresh because spices are what youโll taste the most in these cake bites.
 For the most flavor, you can grind the spics yourself.

 How to Make Carrot Cake Bites

-Even though this recipe requires a few steps, it is quick and easy nonetheless.
+Even though this recipe requires a few steps (and a food processor), it’s quick and easy.

-- Process the carrot cake bites ingredients.
-Add the pecans to a bowl of a food processor fitted with an S blade and pulse until the nuts are coarsely ground.
+- Process the rest of the ingredients.
+Add the pecans to a food processor bowl fitted with an S blade and pulse until the nuts are coarsely ground.
 Be careful not to over-process the nuts; they should retain some texture.
-Add the dates, coconut, lemon juice, lemons zest, vanilla extract, and spices, and process until all the ingredients begin to stick together.
-The mixture will be tender and slightly crumbly at first, but it should be sticky enough to hold together when you press it between your fingers.
+Add the dates, coconut, lemon juice, lemons zest, vanilla extract, and spices to the food processor and process until all the ingredients begin to stick together.
+The mixture will be tender and slightly crumbly, but it should be sticky enough to hold together when you press it between your fingers.
 Be careful not to over-process the mixture.
 Both walnuts and coconut turn into nut-/coconut-butter if processed for too long.

 - Fold in the carrots.
 Finally, add the carrots and pulse a few more times until the carrots are just incorporated.

 - Roll the mixture into balls.
-Using a cookie scoop or a spoon, scoop out about 2-tablespoon amount of the mixture and roll it into a ball.
-Place on a serving platter.
+Using a 2-Tbsp./30-ml cookie scoop or a spoon, scoop out the mixture and roll it into a ball.
+Place the ball onto a parchment paper-lined baking sheet.
 Repeat until all the mixture is used up.
-Roll the balls in extra coconut, if desired.
+Roll in extra coconut, if desired.

 - Chill.
-Transfer the carrot cake bites to the refrigerator for 20-30 minutes to firm up.
-I highly recommend waiting for at least 20 minutes to give the flavors a chance to meld and develop and the texture to become firmer and chewier.
+Transfer the carrot cake bites to the refrigerator to firm up, for about 20 minutes.
+I highly recommend waiting at least 20 minutes to allow the flavors to meld and develop and the texture to become firmer and chewier.

 Carrot Cake Bites Variations

 Raw cake bites are one of those recipes that are very customizable.
 To introduce some variety into the carrot cake bites, you can fold in some raisins, swap some of the walnuts for rolled oats, or drizzle the balls with coconut butter (instead of rolling them in shredded coconut).
-Just make sure that you maintain the ratios in the original recipe and chop any mix-ins to a small size so that the balls still hold together.
+Just maintain the ratios in the original recipe and chop any mix-ins to a small size so the balls still hold together.

 How to Store Carrot Cake Bites

-- Refrigerate: transfer the carrot cake bites to an airtight container and refrigerate them for up to 1 week.
+- Refrigerating: transfer the carrot cake bites to an airtight container and refrigerate them for up to 1 week.

-- Freeze: transfer the carrot cake bites to an airtight container, separating each layer with parchment paper, so the balls don't stick together, and freeze them for up to 1 month.
+- Freezing: transfer the carrot cake bites to an airtight container, separating each layer with parchment paper so the balls don’t stick together, and freeze them for up to 1 month.

 More Raw Energy Balls Recipes